mrluker/hdrnet/README.md

     $ sudo pip install setproctitle

 ### Install CMake:
-Download here: https://cmake.org/download/ and extract it to the "home" folder
+Download here: https://cmake.org/download/ and extract it to the "home" folder.
+Then run the following:

     $ cd cmake-3.9.3
     $ ./configure